sqlair/sqlair.github.io/content/_index.md

 ## Features

-SQLair extends the SQL syntax to allow Go types to be referenced directly in the SQL query.
+SQLair is a Go package that extends the SQL syntax to allow Go types to be referenced directly in the SQL query.
 The full power of SQL is retained but with all the benefits of convenient type mapping.

 SQLair allows you to: